iTwin/itwinjs-core/test-apps/appui-test-app/standalone/README.md

 1. To get started, follow the instructions to setup the entire repository, located [here](../../README.md#Build\ Instructions).
 2. Optionally, set other environment variables to configure the application prior to startup.
 The full list of supported variable are [below](#environment-variables).

-Note: Before running `appui-standalone-app` for the first time, use the command `npm run build:ci` from the `appui-standalone-app` directory to ensure all assets are properly displayed when running locally.

 * To start the application in Electron, navigate to the root of appui-standalone-app, and use the command:

   ```cmd